Red Hill (ACT)

 Red Hill is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-At the latest Census evaluation in Red Hill, dwelling structures comprised 79.3% houses and 20.7% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
-This is compared to the Australian Capital Territory's structure of 40.7% houses and 59.3% other dwellings.
-The level of home ownership in Red Hill was 40.3%, with mortgaged dwellings at 36.8% and rented dwellings at 22.9%.
-The median monthly mortgage repayment in the area was $3,500, higher than the Australian Capital Territory average of $2,275.
-The median weekly rent figure in Red Hill was recorded at $500, matching the Australian Capital Territory's figure but significantly higher than the national average of $375 for mortgage repayments and $1863 for rents.
+As of the latest Census, dwelling structures in Red Hill comprised 79.3% houses and 20.7% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, the Australian Capital Territory had 40.7% houses and 59.3% other dwellings.
+Home ownership in Red Hill stood at 40.3%, with mortgaged dwellings at 36.8% and rented ones at 22.9%.
+The median monthly mortgage repayment was $3,500, higher than the Australian Capital Territory average of $2,275.
+The median weekly rent figure in Red Hill was $500, matching the Australian Capital Territory's figure but significantly higher than the national average of $375.
+Nationally, Red Hill's mortgage repayments were notably higher at $1,863.

 Frequently Asked Questions - Housing